Germany 'greatly concerned' about Crimea crisis | DW | 26.11.2018

 "The developments around the Sea of Asov are extremely worrying," Foreign Minister Heiko Maas said on Monday morning during a visit to Spain.
 "It is not acceptable that there is a blockade by Russia there.
 All one can do is call for de-escalation from both sides and I hope that this call, which will surely not only come from Germany, will be followed.
 We must end this war happening in our neighborhood."

-"We have acknowledged the events in Ukraine and Russia with great concern," German government spokesman Steffen Seibert said at a regular press conference.
+"We have observed the events in Ukraine and Russia with great concern," German government spokesman Steffen Seibert said at a regular press conference.
 "We are in contact with both sides."

 Seibert also reaffirmed Germany's support to Ukraine's "sovereignty and territorial integrity, which includes shipping rights in the Kerch Strait.
 Free access to the Sea of Asov must be guaranteed."